aytuncilhan/BugcrowdAnalysis/README.md

 ## Step 2 - 3: Data Analysis
 BeautifulSoup package is used for HTML parsing and Pandas is used for data storage.

 The “Program Details” are stored under a div with class name “bounty-content”.
+The details of the search and filter algortihms can be found in comment blocks in the code.
+But simply put, once obtained the raw text including program details, regular expressions and list operations are used to find dollar amounts ruling out the false-friends.

-Once obtained the raw text including program details, regular expressions and list operations are used to find dollar amounts (ruling out false-friends).
+Results from this step is stored in [bugcrowd_bounties.pkl](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/97873e93dd6ef5681f90ef336137c66a68affe90/bugcrowd_bounties.pkl) to be read in Step 4.

 ## Step 4: Results